 - Recommendations or purpose: This section gets to the meat of the message using key points, highlights or background information.
 It may include supporting detail like facts and statistics, as well as examples and reasons for the memo.

-- Conclusion: The conclusion will make it clear what action needs to be taken and when it needs to be completed or reiterates the timely news included in the memo.
+- Closing: The closing/conclusion of the memo should clarify what action needs to be taken and when it needs to be completed or reiterates the timely news included in the memo.

 - Audience-appropriate: Verify the document is appropriate for the education, background, company status and needs of the recipients.